millerms/bvt-breathwork/_pages/approach.md

 > 6, 10).

 ### CO₂ tolerance work (Buteyko‑inspired)
-- Why: Build comfort with mild CO₂ increases to reduce over‑breathing and improve control.
+- Why: To get comfortable with mild rises in CO₂, which can help reduce over‑breathing and give you more control.
-- How: Light‑to‑moderate nasal breathing with short, comfortable breath holds.
+- How: Light to moderate nasal breathing paired with short, easy breath holds.

 > Evidence notes: Mixed‑to‑moderate evidence depending on outcome.
 Some positive
 > data in asthma cohorts.
 For healthy adults, findings vary and protocols differ